Manually installing split APK files (App Bundles) via ADB

 Note: sessions do not consume space in the filesystem.
 They will also eventually expire when not committed.
-You can explicitly delete or just abandon them.
-The system is designed with app downloads breaking (e.g. due to connectivity loss) in mind, so it will automatically clean up after some time.
+You can either explicitly delete or just abandon them.
+The system is designed with APK downloads breaking (e.g. due to connectivity loss) in mind and will automatically clean up after some time.

 Let’s assume an app com.example.app with version code 42, consisting of the base APK, a language and a large screen module:

 ls -l com.example.* -rw-rw-r-- root sdcard_rw 12345 2018-04-20 02:49 com.example.app-42.apk -rw-rw-r-- root sdcard_rw 67890 2017-04-29 04:06 com.example.app-42_config.en.apk -rw-rw-r-- root sdcard_rw 11233 2019-11-08 16:43 com.example.app-42_config.xhdpi.apk

 The total size is the sum of the fourth column, 91468 bytes.
 Tell the packagemanager to start a new install session: